 Seriously?
-Why were the Velociraptors given Deinonychus-like skulls and Achilobator-like large sizes unlike the real ones, and made them reptilian in terms of being scaly (instead of feathered) and having zombie-like pronated wrists instead of bird-like supinated wrists we now know theropods (including real Velociraptors) had?
-They may as well have been dubbed as a fictional genus of dromaeosaurs based on these inaccuracies and differences (possibly Nublarraptors or Ingenraptors).
-That reconstruction is very disappointing, as reality is often more facinating and awesome than how movies portray, and did you know what?
-The dromaeosaurs were planned to be mostly feathered based on the concept art for the first Jurassic Park film of 1993, but they choose not to based on their bias.
-The dromaeosaurs also are incorrecty shown with ape-like or dolphin-like intelligence, which is absurd since the real ones had brains no bigger than a turkey's or an opposum's (although they may have been ...more
+Why were the Velociraptors given Deinonychus-like skulls and Achilobator-like large sizes unlike the real ones and made them reptilian in terms of being scaly instead of feathered and having zombie-like pronated wrists instead of bird-like supinated wrists we now know theropods, including real Velociraptors, had?
+They may as well have been dubbed as a fictional genus of dromaeosaurs based on these inaccuracies and differences, possibly Nublarraptors or Ingenraptors.
+That reconstruction is very disappointing, as reality is often more fascinating and awesome than how movies portray it.
+And did you know what?
+The dromaeosaurs were planned to be mostly feathered based on the concept art for the first Jurassic Park film of 1993, but they chose not to, based on their bias.
+The dromaeosaurs are also incorrectly shown with ape-like or dolphin-like intelligence, which is absurd since the real ones had brains no bigger than a Turkey's or an opossum's, although they may have been ...more

 So many of the pterosaurs depicted by David Peters (an amateur paleontologist) are so wrong, and are inaccurately depicted bipedal and being too lizard-like.
 In fact, Peters considers pterosaurs as either literal lizards or close relatives of lizards, which isn't the case, as real pterosaurs were actually relatives of dinosaurs (such as birds), not lizards.